syegulalp/Akilang/language.md

 ## c_obj_size

 Like `c_size` but used to return the size of an object structure.
 For instance, for a string, this would not be the length of the string data itself, but rather the structure that holds the pointer to the string data and the string's byte length.

+## c_ptr_int

+Converts a pointer to an integer of the length dictated by the platform (e.g., 64 bits for a platform with a 64-bit pointer size).

 ## c_ptr_math